-This toddler holiday gift guide for 2019 includes parent-tested and approved items for play, wear, and experiences that are all reasonably priced.
+This toddler holiday gift guide for 2020 includes parent-tested and approved items for play, reading, and wear that are all reasonably priced.
 This is not a sponsored post of any kind.
 We just love this stuff and want to share the love with you.
 Happy Holidays!

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-The list is separated into the following categories in order below:
+The list is separated into the following categories in the order below:

 Art & Music Toys